prasigithub/PushpaMovie_Project/README.md

 `https://testng.org/testng-eclipse-update-site`

-Use it if you want to experiment with the new features or verify the bug fixes, and please [report back if you encounter any issues](https://github.com/cbeust/testng-eclipse/issues).

 To install it:
 * Click "Help -> Install New Software..." on top level menu
 * Paste the url `https://testng.org/testng-eclipse-update-site` to `Work with: ` text field and press enter.